Documentation

 Congratulations!

 Welcome to the world of turbocharged espresso!
-Now you can extract café-quality shots from a compact, affordable machine that rivals the big names at a fraction of the cost.
+Now you can extract better than café-quality shots from a compact, affordable machine that rivals the big names at a fraction of the cost.

 Acknowledgements

-• Flavius for successfully being the first (as far as we know) to install GaggiMate on a DeLonghi ECP, answering a ton of questions, and helping identify the required components.
+• Flavius for successfully being the first known person to install GaggiMate on a DeLonghi ECP, answering a ton of questions, and helping identify the required components.

-• mdwasp for also providing a lot of information, and for being the creator of the GaggiMate project.
+• mdwasp for providing a lot of information and for being the creator of the GaggiMate project.

 • TorxFighter for doing a lot of tinkering and sharing awesome 3D-prints specific to our beloved little DeLonghis.